amoe/lotdd/notes.md

 It's worth noting that this code is very distinctive: it's not obvious how to translate this to any other lang I can think of.

+Note that the string class constants can't be static.